RIPE-NCC/ripe-database-documentation/docs/01.Introduction-to-the-RIPE-Database/03-Conventions-Used-in-the-RIPE-Database-Documentation.md

 * [option] indicates optional text or command argument.
 * **bold font** indicates an object type.
 * "attribute:" indicates an attribute of an object.
-* ‘value' indicates the value of an attribute.
+* 'value' indicates the value of an attribute.

 The term "RIPE Database" is used in several ways depending on the context.
 It may mean the: